-Check out the links below to see some of the works featured in Portage 2018.
+Click the links below to check out the works published in Portage 2018.

 We are pleased to announce that the winner of Portage Magazine’s very first “100 Words About Dinosaurs” contest is Noah Johnson.
 Noah gifted us with not one, but two lovely entries that critically evaluated the prizes and perils of prehistoric evolution at a level of depth we had never seen before, which you can read below.
 Thank you, Noah, for your contribution to dinosaurs everywhere.